openpermissions/odrl-profile/README.md

 Currently the following OpenPermissions profile exist:

    * OPEX - Support of creative content licensing.
+This is a minimal specifications which was used for the development of the Copyright Hub.

-Best practices when building a Profile and managing a hub
+Best practices when building a Profile and managing a Hub
 =========================================================

-* make all the metadata predicate used by your asset a subproperty of the `odrl:rightOperand` property so that the constraint defined in the policy match with your asset definition;
+* make all the predicates used by your Asset a subproperty of the `odrl:rightOperand` property so that the constraint defined in the policy match with your asset definition;
 * on all numerical property whenever possible specify the unit in which the value has to be expressed as part of the ontology definition as it avoids all the other parties to have to deal with interoperability issues later on.
-* It is strongly recommended not to reuse Permission or Duties accross different Policies.
+* It is strongly recommended not to reuse Permission or Duties across different Policies.